 It’s easy to assume that the more VRAM you have, the smoother the game will run.
 This is only half-true because there are different options, such as GDDR6 or HBM2.

-There are also other important factors to consider, including the graphical demand of the game you’re playing, but also the resolution, in-game graphics settings, etc.
+There are also other important factors to consider, including the aesthetic demand of the game you’re playing, but also the clarity, in-game graphics settings, etc.

 Let’s first explore what VRAM is and what it’s used for.